Unity-Technologies/com.unity.multiplayer.docs/docs/learn/lagandpacketloss.md

 ---
 id: lagandpacketloss
-title: Lag and Packet Loss
+title: Latency and Packet Loss
 ---
 A multiplayer game operating over the internet has to deal with several adverse factors that are not present when developing single-player or LAN-only multiplayer games.